-To keep your amazing vacation on budget, pick up a Go Las Vegas pass and save big on admission to some top local attractions.
+To keep your amazing vacation on a budget, pick up a pass for Las Vegas and save big on admission to some top local attractions.
 Choose as you go from dozens of top Las Vegas attractions and save up to 60% off combined admission vs paying at the gate.
 See all available passes, attractions & prices – Learn more.

 Take in a Show

 Everyone knows that Las Vegas is the best destination in the world for theatre, music, and dance.
 It is the Entertainment Capital of the World, after all.
 From the iconic Cirque de Soleil to hilarious comedy shows to animal-themed shows, you’ll find something to suit every interest and every price point.